-Our founder, Shiv Haria, was recently interviewed by Adam Goff of the Property Entrepreneur community, about how we’re keeping busy during the coronavirus crisis – and how it has affected our day to day operations.
+Back in July 2020, our founder, Shiv Haria, was interviewed by Adam Goff of the Property Entrepreneur community, about how we were keeping busy during the coronavirus crisis – and how it affected our day to day operations.

 Read on to see why now is the ideal time for investors to buy property and how Lifestyle Property People has weathered the storm.

 Initially, we thought that the virus was going to bring our business to a complete standstill because people don’t like uncertainty and obviously we can’t get out to do property viewings due to the lockdown restrictions.
 However, it seems that clients are actually more eager to set up their investments now and we’re lining up clients ready for when the market reopens.
 I think there are 3 main reasons for this:

 1. People have realised that their jobs aren’t as secure as they thought they were.